rdkcentral/firebolt-apis/requirements/specifications/extnSDK/certification-extension-sdk.md

   - Firebolt Interactions
     - Ability to fetch request and responses coming to/from platform
   - Performance Metrics
-    - Ability to get performance metrics such as load, memory of the device via tools eg., CollectD
-    - Ability to fetch performance metrics such as load, memory for particular process eg., Ripple
     - Ability to fetch app performance snapshot
   - Health check Statistics
-    - Statistics such as how many firebolt connections are currently active, what apps, total requests, success and failure
+    - Statistics frmo Ripple such as load, memory usage, how many firebolt connections are currently active, what apps, total requests, success and failure
   - Thunder calls
     - Keypress
       - To navigate on the screen